culturesofknowledge/emplaces/README.md

 March 2018: First public draft of an overview document describing the main features of the gazetteer its (display) UI elements.
 First public draft of a high-level data model.

 ## Feedback and Comments
 We greatly value your interest and feedback on this project!
-Please record your comments (preferably) as new issues in the EM Places GitHub repository, or else contact Arno Bosse at arno.bosse@history.ox.ac.uk or @kintopp.
+Please record your comments (preferably) as new issues in the EM Places GitHub repository, or else contact Arno Bosse at arno.bosse@history.ox.ac.uk or @kintopp on Twitter.

 [1]:	culturesofknowledge.org
 [2]:	http://www.culturesofknowledge.org/?p=8455